Embracing the Benefits of Cold Plunging

 Cold therapy is beneficial for most people.
 Of course, there are some exceptions.
 You should talk to your doctor before booking a cold plunge session if:

-Slipping into an ice-cold plunge tub at the end of your next workout session can help your body recover, relax, and de-stress.
+Consult an expert to maximize the benefits of slipping into an ice-cold plunge tub at the end of your next workout session to help your body recover, relax, and de-stress.
 Take advantage of everything the cold plunge has to offer by scheduling a cold plunge appointment or getting a Recovery membership for unlimited access to cold plunge and other recovery services.
 The staff of Courted Recovery Suite, located within the St. James Flagship in Springfield and Performance Club in Bethesda, look forward to supporting your recovery needs.